squidarth/squidarth.github.io/_posts/2019-01-11-type-erasure-scala.md

 ---

-I've been learning more about Scala's type system, and last week, I hit some of its limitations for the first time.
-In this post, I'll be covering an issue called type erasure.
-If you're interested in understanding how generic types in Scala work better, or about how to use reflection, keep reading!
+I've been learning more about Scala's type system, and last week, I hit some of its limitations.
+In this post, I'll be covering an issue called **type erasure**.
+If you're interested in understanding generic types in Scala better, or about how to use reflection, keep reading!

 And if you're seeing a warning along the lines of: